Wave pool: Types and locations

 Generally, wave pools are designed to use fresh water at inland locations, but some of the largest ones, near other seashore developments, use salt water.
 Wave pools are typically larger than other recreational swimming pools and for that reason are often in parks or other large, open areas.

 Some wave pools like those made by Wavegarden at Lost Shore and NLand are expressly designed for surfing rather than for swimming, and accordingly, create much larger waves.
 Other surfing wave pool projects, some of which can be in lakes, include Surf Ranch from Kelly Slater Wave Company, Surf Lakes, Webber Wave Pools and Okahina Wave.
 Surfing can also be done on a static surf simulator but is less realistic than surfing wave pools due to the static wave.

 Safety

-Wave pools are more difficult to lifeguard than still pools as the moving water (sometimes combined with sun glare) make it difficult to watch all swimmers.
+Wave pools are more difficult to lifeguard than still pools as the moving water (sometimes combined with sun glare) makes it difficult to watch all swimmers.
 Unlike passive pool safety camera systems, computer-automated drowning detection systems do not work in wave pools.
 There are also safety concerns in regards to water quality, as wave pools are difficult to chlorinate.

 In the 1980s, three people died in the original 8 ft Tidal Wave pool at New Jersey's Action Park, which also kept the lifeguards busy rescuing patrons who overestimated their swimming ability.
 On the wave pool's opening day, it is said up to 100 people had to be rescued.